Wander Franco Player Props: Rays vs. Red Sox

-The Tampa Bay Rays, including Wander Franco (.444 on-base percentage in past 10 games, 82 points above season-long percentage), battle starting pitcher Garrett Whitlock and the Boston Red Sox at Fenway Park, Friday at 7:10 PM ET.
+On Saturday, Wander Franco (batting .368 in his past 10 games) and the Tampa Bay Rays face the Boston Red Sox, whose starting pitcher will be Garrett Whitlock.
+First pitch is at 1:10 PM ET.

-He had a one-hit showing in his last game (1-for-3) against the Cubs.
+He had a one-hit performance in his most recent game (1-for-3) against the Cubs.

 Wander Franco Game Info & Props vs. the Red Sox